anthonyrozmajzl/anthonyrozmajzl.com/content/post/COVID-19 Data Continue to Implicate Our Public Health Experts.md

 If you remember, the lockdowns were first instituted based on predictions from the [horribly failed](https://www.aier.org/article/the-disease-models-were-tested-and-failed-massively/) Imperial College London model.
 But the data have made it overwhelmingly clear that, at least speaking for the United States, the strength and duration of each state's lockdown played absolutely no role in preventing COVID-19 hospitalizations or reducing the overall COVID-19 death toll.

 Internationally speaking, the data continue to expose lockdowns as the single greatest public health failure in human history.
+As you can see, yet again, there is no correlation on an international level between lockdown stringency and overall death toll.

 ![Stringency vs Deaths per Million](https://user-images.githubusercontent.com/5093552/115928867-d3a5d200-a454-11eb-949a-39e8dd4cbda6.png)